Ray-Tracing-Systems/kernel_slicer/README.md

 * [Example #4: virtual kernel call (WORK IN PROGRESS!)](doc/README_ex04.md)

+## Launching tests

+* Build volk: cd apps/volk && cmake . && make

+* Choose json that you want to test from .vscode folder (e.g. launch_slang.json) copy it and rename to launch.json

+* Run a scrit to generate test list: cd python_scripts && python3 gen_sample_list.py

+* Look at sample_names.json file and remove some tests if you don't want to run them (e.g. tests for LiteRT/Hydra)

+* Launch tests: bash run_tests.bat

+* For some tests you need to install additional packages:
+  Freeimage: sudo apt install libfreeimage-dev

 ## Internal documentaion

 The documentation for general concepts of how it works is located [here](doc/README_internal.md)